MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 Deploying the solution might take time.
 The integration test can also be flaky, as they depend on the outside world that sometimes can not be controlled by us.

 Asserting on the deployed resource is very beneficial, as it **proves** the deployability of the template.
-It can also be used in nightly builds and automation.

-The tests can be executed automatically, as they clean up after the themselfs.
-We can make sure a template **stays valid** throughout the time, by implementing frequent automated tests.
-API changes, changes in the template as well as changes in the  deployment can be detected immediatly.
+We can make sure a template **stays valid** throughout the time, by implementing frequent automated tests run.
+API changes, changes in the template as well as changes in the deployment context can be detected quickly.
+The tests can be integrated into nightly builds and other automation scenarios.

+The tests can be executed without human interaction.
+The test will make sure to clean up after itself.

 This approach might be controversial.
-Some opinions think of this step as redundant, obsolete and too time consuming.
+Some opinions think of this step as redundant, obsolete and too time-consuming.
 The template might only be developed to be deployed once.
 However, how can you tell your IaC can be deployed again without messing up your whole infrastructure?

+And how do you make sure changes to the infrastructure are working without impacting currently running services?

 ## Benefits - Why are integration tests important

-There are certain benefits of having automated integration test:
+There are certain benefits of having integration test in my opinion:

-- The test ensures the template is actually deployable.
-Running in automation the test can prove it every time, e.g. Nightly Builds.
+- The test ensures the template is deployable.
+Running in automation the test can prove it on each test run, e.g. Nightly Builds.
-- The integration test and therefore complete deployment is only needed on a change to the ARM template itself.
-On changes the feedback is immediatly presented to the developer if the changes broke the template.
+- The integration test and therefore a complete deployment is not only needed on a change to the ARM template but also the environment.
+On changes, the feedback is quickly presented to the developer.
-- The template can be shared including the test and static configuration file.
-Much like a [Happy Path](https://en.wikipedia.org/wiki/Happy_path), the test documents how to use the template.
+- The template can be shared including the test with the static configuration file.
+Much like a [Happy Path](https://en.wikipedia.org/wiki/Happy_path) the test documents how to use the given template in a reproducible way.
-- Building modules.
-A tempalte can be considered a building block, similar to a library function that has a [Single Responsibility](https://de.wikipedia.org/wiki/Single-Responsibility-Prinzip).
-It should be ensured that this functionallty works with a test.
+- Build a module.
+A template can be packaged and considered a building block.
+Similar to a library function that implements the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+It should be ensured that the intended functionality works given a test.

 ## Getting the error messages and deployment logs

-If the deployment fails the logs and error message should be persitet to troubleshoot the failing test.
+If the deployment fails the logs and error message should be persisted to troubleshoot the failing test.

 Sometimes the errors returned from the `New-AzResourceGroupDeployment` are not sufficient to find the error.